F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-create.rst

    }

-Note: if you have multiple entities to manage, the entity lists in the bigip_waf_policy can be difficult to use.
-In that case, we recommend the use of terraform hcl maps as presented in the lab 4
+..
+NOTE:: If you have multiple entities to manage, the entity lists in the bigip_waf_policy can be difficult to use.
+In that case, F5 recommends using Terraform HCL maps as presented in `lab 4 <https://github.com/fchmainy/awaf_tf_docs/blob/main/4.multiple/README.md#enforcing-attack-signatures-on-the-qa-environment>`_.

-bigip terraform provider official documentation.
+.. seealso:: `F5 BIG-IP Terraform Provider official documentation <https://registry.terraform.io/providers/F5Networks/bigip/latest/docs>`_

 Creating a Policy via OpenAPI file
 ----------------------------------